awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-managedomains-snapshots.md

    ```
    curl -XPOST 'elasticsearch-domain-endpoint/_snapshot/cs-automated/2017-snapshot/_restore' -d '{"indices": "my-index"}' -H 'Content-Type: application/json'
    ```

-For more information about restoring only certain indices from a snapshot, see [Snapshot and Restore](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-snapshots.html#_restore) in the Elasticsearch documentation\.

 **Note**
 If not all primary shards were available for the indices involved, a snapshot might have a `state` of `PARTIAL`\.
 This value indicates that data from at least one shard was not stored successfully\.
 You can still restore from a partial snapshot, but you might need to use older snapshots to restore any missing indices\.